geosolutions-it/MapStore2/docs/developer-guide/integrations/openId.md

 ## Google

-In order to setup a the openID connect you have to setup a project in Google API Console to obtain Oauth 2.0 credentials and configure them.
+In order to setup the openID connection you have to setup a project in Google API Console to obtain Oauth 2.0 credentials and configure them.
 Please follow the [Google documentation](https://developers.google.com/identity/protocols/oauth2/openid-connect) for this.

 After the setup, you will have to: